kyleigma/asulib/README.md

 4. **Admin Features:**
    Admins can manage user accounts, view borrowing records, and generate reports on library usage.

-## Contributing

-If you'd like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to your branch (`git push origin feature-branch`).
-6. Create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the developers and contributors of open-source libraries used in this project.